 Stay had a guest bassist, George Williams with the group in October of 2009 until March of 2010; working in tandem with Dwight Young.
 In August of 2010 rhythm guitarist/keyboardist Phil Grafton joined the ranks to help out until a permanent keyboardist could be found.

 Stay has undergone additional personnel changes: when Chuck and Michael first decided to begin a Contemporary/Cool Jazz band back in 2007, the first bassist was Neal Ivory, who was also a former member of Just Us.
 Unfortunately, Neal had other commitments.
 Neal has returned, replacing Dwight.
 Replacing David on keyboards is Trent Holley.
 Trent and Michael worked together in a Gospel group, Jamison and Company, and had met via a recording session at WaterFall Studios back in 2004.
 Stay has also had a name change: Stay Awhile.

 Michael and Trent also perform together as band members for the Gospel vocal group, “Sounds of Unity”.

 Michael is now accepting students!
 To arrange for music lessons, send an email: Stevenson Enterprises.
 Stevenson Enterprises can be contracted to build a Web Site for you.
-This link will take you to the Web Development Form for Stevenson Enterprises Web Designs.

 Read Michael's latest article: An Aspect of Musicianship.
 Hope you enjoy it.